 Low Carbon Summer School

-In August 2016 Cynnal Cymru welcomed 40 staff and students from China for our first Low Carbon Summer School.
-The Architecture students from North China University of Art and Architecture were passionate about sustainability and interested to learn from lecturers and practitioners about sustainable low carbon architecture in the UK.
-As the country with groundbreaking legislation – the Wellbeing of Future Generations Act, Wales is the ideal place to visit to learn about sustainability from experts in the field.
+The students are given the opportunity to learn from leading lecturers and practitioners about sustainable low carbon architecture in the UK.
+As the country with groundbreaking legislation – the Well-being of Future Generations Act, Wales is the ideal place to visit to learn about sustainability from experts in the field.

-It was a great experience for many of the students and staff who had not visited the UK before and who benefited greatly in getting an understanding of low carbon architecture and theory in the Wales and the UK.
+The Summer School provides a fantastic cultural experience for the students and staff who visit as well as a live hands on experience of low carbon architecture and theory in the Wales and the UK.

 If you would be interested in visiting Wales and the UK for a summer school please contact firstname.lastname@example.org.